How to Adopt a Child in Minnesota

 If you’re interested in learning how to adopt a child in Minnesota, the following information will provide general guidelines for completing the process.
 Learning about the process of adoption in MN can help you to determine whether or not adopting a child is the right way to grow your family.

-For any questions about adoption in Minnesota, please call 1-800-ADOPTION.
+For any questions about adoption in Minnesota with our agency, please call 1-800-ADOPTION.

 The first step of the Minnesota child adoption process is to decide if adoption is truly the right family-building path for you.
 There are many ways to bring children into your life, and while adoption is a wonderful way to do just that, it’s not going to be right for everyone.